busy-beaver-dev/busy-beaver/README.md

 ### API Docs

 Can make requests to REST endpoints to kick off processes.
-Currently we are using CRON to run repetitive tasks; [this is managed by Ansible](https://github.com/alysivji/busy-beaver/blob/master/ansible/roles/cron/tasks/main.yml) to avoid manual configuration.

 #### GitHub Summary Endpoint